 In principle, it is important to determine the willingness of customers to make recommendations.
-At zenloop, we use the Net Promoter Score® to examine this likelyhood.
+At zenloop, we use the Net Promoter Score® to examine this likelihood.
 NPS can be used to measure the probability of a customer recommending a product or a company.
 In this way, it is possible to capture the status quo and to see how strong the willingness of a recommendation would be.
 This analysis helps to develop effective Recommendation Marketing and appropriate measures.

 Sometimes it's so simple: the most effective way to get recommendations is to simply ask customers for recommendations.
 This is by no means a sign of desperation, it is more like how convinced you are of your own products and services.
-Whether in the order confirmation, the newsletter or in the personal sales interview, experienced marketing experts always find an unobtrusive way to accommodate a question about recommendations.
+Whether in the order confirmation, the newsletter, or in the personal sales interview, experienced marketing experts always find an unobtrusive way to accommodate a question about recommendations.

-Whether it's a personal message, a like or a reaction to a comment, if you pay attention to the customer, you feel valued.
+Whether it's a personal message, a like, or a reaction to a comment, if you pay attention to the customer, you feel valued.
 If you are present on many social media platforms, there is now a chance to actively ask for recommendations.
-Whether via Facebook, XING or newsletter – customers are usually most willing to give feedback immediately after purchase.
+Whether via Facebook, XING, or newsletter – customers are usually most willing to give feedback immediately after purchase.
 An optimal start to this process is to obtain reviews under Google's "My Business".
 Industry-specific assessment platforms can also be a good way to generate recommendations.

 Google My Business Profile Checklist

-Attentive dealings with customers is the key to efficient Recommendation Marketing.
+Attentive dealings with customers are the key to efficient Recommendation Marketing.
 Therefore, in order to generate as many recommendations as possible, it should be made as easy as possible for the customer to produce them.
 For this purpose, the consumer can be offered various options:

 Generating written recommendations translate to work for the customer.
 Therefore, it is advisable to find incentives for consumers to give feedback in an easier way.
 Sweepstakes or discount promotions for the next booking /purchase have proven themselves especially in the area of social media.
-A win-win situation, after all, this has advantages for both sides.
+A win-win situation, after all, has advantages for both sides.

 Of course, the customer must first try out the product before they can submit a review.
 However, it is important to choose a healthy distance between the purchase and the recommendation, as not too much time should pass.